 The Gambler Brady Hawkes is back and he's about to lose his primary means of livelihood, when a law banning gambling is about to be passed.
 But in honor of that there's going to be one last...
 See full summary »

 Brady Hawkes, The Gambler, receives a letter from his son indicating he needs help.
 This sends Brady to the rescue.
 Along the way Brady meets up with Billy Montana, a young man who thinks ...
 See full summary »

-Story of a young Wyatt Earp' before he became a lawman.
-When someone important to him was killed.
-He would set out to find the one responsible.
-He would be joined by some friends among whom are Bat Masterson and Doc Holliday.
+Story of a young Wyatt Earp before he became a lawman.
+When someone important to him is killed he sets out to find the one responsible.
+He is joined by some friends among whom are Bat Masterson and Doc Holliday.

-Combining colorized footage from the television series 'The Life and Legend of Wyatt Earp' with new scenes shot in Tombstone, Az in 1994-this movie shows the return of the legendary former Marshal to his old stomping grounds.
+Combining colorized footage from the television series The Life and Legend of Wyatt Earp (1955) with new scenes shot in Tombstone, Arizona, this film shows the return of the legendary former Marshal Wyatt Earp to his old stomping grounds.
 He visits old friends, teaches bad guys some manners and reveals secrets about his early life.
 Written by

 2 of 16 people found this review helpful.

 Was this review helpful to you?